Vikas-KM/vikas-km.github.io/_posts/2021-02-28-color-images-pencil-sketches.markdown

 ---

 <p class="intro"><span class="dropcap">I</span>n this post we will implement a small opencv function to convert color images into black and white pencil sketches.</p>
-<p>In order to obtain the pencil sketches of the images, we will use two image-blending techniques called <strong>Dodging</strong> and <strong>Burning</strong>.</p>
+In order to obtain the pencil sketches of the images, we will use two image-blending techniques called <strong>Dodging</strong> and <strong>Burning</strong>.
 * Dodging
-<p>lightens the image by decreasing the exposure of the image to light.</p>
+lightens the image by decreasing the exposure of the image to light.
 * Burning
-<p>darkens the image by increasing the exposure of the image to light.</p>
+darkens the image by increasing the exposure of the image to light.
-<p>In Image processing to obtain dodging and burning we use mask, Mask is an array of same dimesions as image.
-Assume Mask as a paper with hole and control exposure for a specific portion of an image by letting the light as depicted below in the figure.</p>
+In Image processing to obtain dodging and burning we use mask, Mask is an array of same dimesions as image.
+Assume Mask as a paper with hole and control exposure for a specific portion of an image by letting the light as depicted below in the figure.
 <figure>
 	<img src="{{ '/assets/img/opencv-sketch/dodge-burn.jpg' | prepend: site.baseurl }}" alt="">
 	<figcaption>Fig1. - Dodging and Burning</figcaption>